hzxie/voj/README.md

 MetaQ stands for *Metamorphosis*, which is a famous literature written by the author Franz Kafka.

-As the message queue is one of the important components in the application, so I named the application *Verwandlung*, which is the German name of  Metamorphosis.
+As the message queue is one of the important components in the application, so I named the application *Verwandlung*, which is the German name of *Metamorphosis*.

 ### Architecture